jundalisay/sp/content/en/research/hegel/science/book-1/section-01/chapter-01e.md

 Becoming is in this way in a double determination.

-In one of them, nothing is immediate, that is, the determination starts from nothing which relates itself to being, or in other words changes into it; in the other, being is immediate, that is, the determination starts from being which changes into nothing: the former is coming-to-be and the latter is ceasing-to-be.
+In one of them, nothing is immediate, that is, the determination starts from nothing which relates itself to being, or in other words changes into it.

+In the other, being is immediate, that is, the determination starts from being which changes into nothing: the former is coming-to-be and the latter is ceasing-to-be.

 <sup>179</sup>